bszafranski/cram/docs/interactive.rst

 Interactive CRAM Tool
 =====================

 A simple interactive CRAM tool is available online to demonstrate how the model works.
-It can be found at Shiny_.
+It can be found at Lynker's Shiny_ page_.

 .. image:: /images/shiny-tool.png